Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 - Industrial sites with storage of flammable materials

-With a standard installation height of 5 meters, the Paraton@ir® 45 provides a protection radius of 63 meters in Level I and reaches 95 meters in Level IV.
+On the other hand, with a standard installation height of 5 meters, the Paraton@ir® 45 provides a protection radius of 63 meters in Level I and reaches 95 meters in Level IV.

 Paraton@ir® 60: Maximum protection designed for your critical infrastructure

-The Paraton@ir® 60 is the flagship of our range.
+Nevertheless, the Paraton@ir® 60 is the flagship of our range.
 It offers the maximum performance allowed by the NF C 17-102 standard with a 60 µs ignition advance.

 - Maximum coverage: up to 79 meters radius in Level I and 120 meters in Level IV (at h=5m)